-To accept God's offer we need to do two things - Repent and Believe.
+To accept God's offer we need to do two things-repent and believe.
 Repentance is not just feeling sorry for what we've done.
-It is a complete about-face, turning away from our sins and turning towards God.
+It is a complete aboutface, turning away from our sins and turning towards God.
 Believing is more than having an intellectual knowledge about Jesus.
 It is a personal trust that Jesus can and does forgive our sins.
-To accept God's offer, we need to acknowledge our sins, believe that Jesus can do something about them, and commit to follow Jesus.
+To accept God's offer, we need to acknowledge our sins, believe that Jesus can do something about them, and commit to following Jesus.